Need help with today’s Wordle? Here are 3 hints

 The Wordle for Jan.
-10 is a bit challenging — it’s taking players an average of 4.1 guesses in easy mode and 4 in hard mode, per the website Tom’s Guide.
+11 is easier than it has been in recent days — it’s taking players an average of 3.5 guesses in easy mode and 3.1 in hard mode, per the website Tom’s Guide.

 - There are no repeated letters.